spookylukey/django-views-the-right-way/source/context_data.rst

 wrong — a wrong signature, or failing to call ``super()`` (which may not have immediate problems, but could cause problems down the road).

 Is this a real problem?
-Am I straining at a gnat here?
+Am I making a mountain out of a molehill?
 Look at this `blog post about putting data on your home page
 <https://rasulkireev.com/django-get-context-data>`_.
 The problem solved by that
 post is exactly the same as what I showed above, with different data.